monifasol/frontend-challenge-sequra/README.md

 ## Development and Feautures

-Project directory: `/sequra-financing-widget`
+- Project directory: `/sequra-financing-widget`

-Widget built in ReactJS, that contains two components, `<Widget />` as a main component, and `<InformationBox />` for the popup information.
+- Widget prototype built in ReactJS, which contains two components, `<Widget />` as a main component, and `<InformationBox />` for the popup information.
+I chose React because is a very light library, and for a widget that needs to be integrated into any merchant site, it's good to think about performance.
+Also, I love the fact that in React, you write plain JS.

+- SASS as CSS preprocessor.
+SASS helps the developer write code faster and cleaner.
+Thanks to the nesting, variables, functions,... even if this project was too small to explote all that, the nesting was enough to help me be faster and cleaner.
+I just love SASS.
+There's a task in package.json to watch for changes: `npm run watch:css`

+- The widget is fully responsive, it adapts well to any merchant site.
+It's built on relative measures, so that when it's found in another site, it will adapt to it.

-Uses Parcel to make the build to integrate in other websites.
+- I used Parcel to make the build to integrate in other websites.
+It really optimizes the code to a level that with one .css and one .js file, you can run your widget anywhere.
+I created a special task for it in package-json, `npm run build:widget`.

-Uses SASS as CSS preprocessor.
-It's fully responsive, it adapts well to any merchant site.
+- The Popup appear with a small CSS transition.
+It appears smoothly over an overlay that changes the opacity of the background.

+- I draw the 3 icons myself in Sketch ot have them in .png and good quality.

 ## If I'm a merchant, how do I integrate it into my site?